Conor O'Mahony (priest): Early life and education

 O'Mahony was born in Muskerry, in what is today western County Cork.
 He was born during the last days of the Gaelic Kingdom of Desmond, which was under the rule of the MacCarthy dynasty.
 The O'Mahony (Ó Mathghamhna) clan were their kinsmen, as fellow members of the Eóganachta.
 His childhood was thus during the years of the Tudor conquest of Ireland and harsh suppression of the native Irish Catholic population.

 He travelled to Habsburg Spain in 1614 for his education, attending Theobald Stapleton's Irish College in Seville.
 Here he graduated as a Master of Arts and a Doctor of Divinity, having studied philosophy and theology.
 He decided on a vocation of consecrated life and was admitted to minor orders in June 1618, before becoming ordained to the Catholic priesthood the following year in December.
 He moved to the Kingdom of Portugal, where there was also an active Irish diaspora community at Lisbon.
 Here, as Cornelius a Sancto Patricio, in 1621, he entered the novitiate of the Society of Jesus (the Jesuits).
+He served as prefect of studies at the Irish College at Lisbon.
 He was a Professor of Moral Theology at São Miguel Island's College in the Azores from 1626—1633.
 There was a large eruption at Furnas in 1630, in what is known as the "Year of the Ashtray", O'Mahony was involved in relief efforts at Ponta Delgada.
 Following this, he held the Chair of Moral Theology at the Jesuit-ran University of Évora back on the Portuguese mainland, from 1633—1635.
 After this, he was transferred to the capital city, where he was Professor of Dogmatic Theology at the University of Lisbon from 1636—1641.